germanbisurgi/TranslateJS/README.md

 ## Usage

-To make an element translatable use the `data-translate` attribute with the value being the string you want to translate.
+To make an element translatable use the `data-translate` attribute with the translation path as value.

 ```html
 <p data-translate="wheel"></p>